-Kelsey Ramírez is a Reporter at HousingWire.
-Ramírez is a recent journalism graduate of University of Texas at Arlington.
-Ramírez previously covered hard issues such as homelessness and domestic violence and began at HousingWire as an Editorial Assistant.
+Kelsey Ramírez is an Associate Editor at HousingWire.
+In this role she spearheads the production of HW Magazine.
+Ramírez is a journalism graduate of University of Texas at Arlington.
+She previously covered hard issues such as homelessness and domestic violence.

 Nominations for this year’s HousingWire Insiders award recently opened, allowing companies to show off their best kept secret.
 Before you fill out your nomination form, here are a few nominees a few tips and answers to some of the most frequently asked questions.

 The mortgage industry has a lot of moving parts, and sometimes operational superstars are the keys that drive a company forward, its secret to success.
 HousingWire Insiders recognizes these key players.

 Many multifamily lenders are preparing for the end of LIBOR, but are waiting on regulators to make decisions before they take action.
 The vast majority of commercial and multifamily mortgage lenders report they are working on the transition away from LIBOR, but the devil is in the details.

 In March, President Donald Trump began officially calling for an end to the conservatorship of Fannie Mae and Freddie Mac.
 A statement released by the White House said that Fannie Mae and Freddie Mac have grown in size and reach, yet face no competition from the private sector, and that the U.S. Department of Housing and Urban Development programs are exposed to too much risk while relying on outdated processes.

 The Consumer Financial Protection Bureau recently published its spring 2019 rulemaking agenda, showing the regulatory matters it reasonably anticipates having under consideration during the period of May 1, 2019, to April 30, 2020.
 The CFPB explained that the new permanent Director Kathy Kraninger is now ready to begin rulemaking activities after having recently completed a listening tour.